Sean Porter (American football)

-Sean Porter (born January 12, 1991) is a former American football outside linebacker.
-He played college football at Texas A&M, and was drafted by the Cincinnati Bengals in the fourth round of the 2013 NFL Draft.
+Sean Porter (born January 12, 1991) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Texas A&M Aggies, and was selected by the Cincinnati Bengals in the fourth round of the 2013 NFL draft.

-Early years
+Early life

 Porter was born in Schertz, Texas.
 He attended Samuel Clemens High School in Schertz, and played high school football for the Samuel Clemens Buffaloes.
 He earned first-team all-district (26-4A) honors at linebacker, and was named to the San Antonio Express-News All-Area second-team.
 As a junior in 2007, he recorded 137 tackles (85 solo), seven quarterback sacks, an interception, forced two fumbles and recovered three more.
 The following season, as a senior in 2008, he tallied 139 tackles, seven sacks, intercepted a pass and recovered a fumble.

 Considered a three-star recruit by Rivals.com, he was rated the No. 61 outside linebacker in the nation.
 He accepted a scholarship offer from Texas A&M University over offers from Missouri and Houston.